Family Resources

 Caregiving and the Annual Review and Promotion and/or Tenure Process

-In late March the Provost’s Office automatically extended the tenure clock for faculty
+In late March 2020 the Provost’s Office automatically extended the tenure clock for

-members.
-Faculty members have expressed through campus conversations the difficulties
+faculty members.
+Faculty members have expressed through campus conversations the

-balancing the demands of work and of the dependents they care for at home.
+difficulties balancing the demands of work and of the dependents they care for

 With the potential for increased COVID-19 cases in our area this fall, the Provost has made available an additional extension of the tenure clock for those who may be significantly impacted by providing home care for dependents.
 Eligible faculty who face such a situation can submit the existing Request for Extension of the Tenure Clock form on the WVU Faculty website.